tbrand/tokoroten/README.md

 ## Current restriction
 Currently, communication between main process and worker processes are done by `String`.

-So you can not pass arbitrary objects directory. (have to convert to string and re-convert from it.)
+So you can not pass arbitrary objects directly. (have to convert to string and re-convert from it.)

 JSON serialization is one of the way to pass the objects.